jdeboi/monome/basic/Readme.md

 **Code installation**:

-1. Install the Arduino IDE if you haven't already.
+1. Install the [Arduino IDE](http://arduino.cc/en/Main/Software) if you haven't already.
-2. Install the [Sparkfun MaKey MaKey addon](https://learn.sparkfun.com/tutorials/makey-makey-advanced-guide/installing-the-arduino-addon) in order to upload Arduino code to the MaKey MaKey board
+2. Install the [Sparkfun MaKey MaKey addon](https://learn.sparkfun.com/tutorials/makey-makey-advanced-guide/installing-the-arduino-addon) in order to upload Arduino code to the MaKey MaKey board.
-3. Download, open, and upload basic_makey_makey_monome.ino to the MaKey MaKey
+3. Upload basic_makey_makey_monome.ino to the MaKey MaKey.

 **Instructions**: Use alligator clips to connect the columns of copper tape (labeled 1 through 8) and the rows of copper tape (labeled a through h) to the MaKey MaKey pins specified below:<br>
 * Columns<br>